gaetgu/rtmp-server-docs/README.md

 ---

 You might ask "Why would I want to do this?"
 Well, there is one basic reason.
-Many poeple want or need to stream to both Facebook and YouTube at the same time.
+Many people want or need to stream to both Facebook and YouTube at the same time.
 This is much easier if you download software, but for a business this can cost thousands of dollars a year.
 This is just not practical for smaller businesses.
 Most people stream like this:

 ![default](img/default_stream.png)